tinymovr/Tinymovr-ROS/README.md

 ## Contributing

-Contributions to improve and expand the functionality of `tinymovr_joint_iface` are welcome!
+Contributions to improve and expand the functionality of Tinymovr ROS are welcome!
 Please open an issue or submit a pull request on the GitHub repository.

 ## License